Pairing: Gríowyn. (Gríma/Éowyn)

 "He vouched for my life, brother.
 It was Gríma who slew the orc-beast, not I. You knew this to be true.
 You saw him emerge from beneath the creature and do not deny it under pain of my blade!"

 "You speak of my hate, but tell me; what of yours?
-Have your feelings towards this—this coward wavered toward the better because he has renewed your life?"
-Eomer squared his shoulders, standing tall over the black ball at her feet that was Wormtongue.
+Have your feelings towards this—this coward wavered toward the better because he has kept your life?" Éomer squared his shoulders, standing tall over the black ball at her feet that was Wormtongue.

 A moment of silence passed over the trio. Éowyn glanced surreptitiously at the man whose face, though she could hardly tell, had colored up some in the mere moments that she had driven the dirtied blood from his veins.
 She looked to her brother, stepping over the adviser.